redskap/swagger-brake-maven-plugin/README.md

 - `deprecatedApiDeletionAllowed` - Whether deletion of deprecated APIs should be allowed.
 More info [here](https://github.com/redskap/swagger-brake#api-deprecation-handling).
 - `betaApiExtensionName` - Defines which vendor extension attribute to use for denoting the beta APIs.
 More info [here](https://github.com/redskap/swagger-brake#beta-api-support).
 - `apiFilename` - Specifies the filename of the contract within the downloaded artifact.
 More info [here](https://github.com/redskap/swagger-brake#latest-artifact-resolution).
+- `currentVersion` - Specifies the version of the currently built artifact.
+Defaults to the project version.
+More info [here](https://github.com/redskap/swagger-brake#latest-artifact-resolution).

 ## License
 ```text